 - Full depth patch – This is an annual LCDOT program that addresses areas on concrete or asphalt pavement where significant deterioration has occurred.
 Sometimes pavement distress is so bad in the lower layers of pavement or the base of the road that a full depth patch is needed.
 However, it is more cost effective to perform surface patches, as it helps prevent more substantial full depth repairs down the road.

 - Pavement Rejuvenator - LCDOT implemented a new preventative maintenance program that applies maltene-based pavement rejuvenator to asphalt roadways with recently completed surfaces, extending the life of the pavement by about five years.
 The rejuvenator inserts maltenes, or glue, allowing for a tighter aggregate surface.
 This leads to less rocks chipping off, slows the oxidation process, and prevents water from sitting in cracks in the pavement, reducing damage from freeze-thaw cycles.
+Traffic impacts are typically minimal as one lane is closed at a time while the rejuvenator is applied.
+The process takes about 30 minutes.
+Once applied, motorists may notice an aggregate spread on the road that looks like sand, which prevents the rejuvenator liquid from getting on vehicles while it soaks into the pavement.
+Motorists should drive carefully on the aggregate covering following application.
+The excess aggregate is swept up the following day.
 View a map of this year's Pavement Rejuvenator program

 - Microsurfacing – Microsurfacing is a technique used to extend the life of a road for a fraction of the cost of a resurfacing, but it does not repair the road.
 A thin treatment is applied to the surface of the road to seal it in and protect the pavement from the elements, improve surface friction, and slow down the aging process, but some cracks and bumps will still come through.
 We expect to get an additional 5-8 years (on average/varies by location) out of the pavement before we need to do another treatment or resurfacing.
 In the meantime, the money that we save on a microsurfacing project at one location is spent on a road that is further deteriorated and needs resurfacing right away in another location.